mnot/I-D/variants/draft.md

    1. If there is a case-insensitive, character-for-character match for preferred-coding in available-values, append that member of available-values to preferred-available.
 6. Return preferred-available.

+Note that the unencoded variant needs to have a Variant-Key header field with a value of "identity".

 ## Accept-Language {#content-language}

 This section defines handling for `Accept-Language` variants, as per {{!RFC7231}} Section 5.3.5.